MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.209-5.md

 ##### 52.209-5 Certification Regarding Responsibility Matters. #####

-Link to an amendment published at 85 FR 40067, July 2, 2020.

 As prescribed in 9.104-7(a), insert the following provision:

-Certification Regarding Responsibility Matters (OCT 2015)
+Certification Regarding Responsibility Matters (AUG 2020)

-(a)(1) The Offeror certifies, to the best of its knowledge and belief, that -
+(a)(1) The Offeror certifies, to the best of its knowledge and belief, that—

-(i) The Offeror and/or any of its Principals -
+(i) The Offeror and/or any of its Principals—

 (A) Are ( ) are not ( ) presently debarred, suspended, proposed for debarment, or declared ineligible for the award of contracts by any Federal agency;